vmcilwain/salted_rails_server/README.md

 # salted_rails_server

-A ruby on rails generator used to provision a new server with the following:
+A ruby on rails generator used to provision a new server (using salt-ssh) with the following:

+* RAILS_ENV set to development
-* User for running rails
+* User for running rails - default: deploy
-* RVM
+* RVM - latest stable version
-* NGINX
+* NGINX - latest OS repo version
-* Rails
+* Rails - latest stable version
-* Elasticsearch
+* Elasticsearch - default: 2.3.4
-* NodeJS
+* NodeJS - latest OS repo version
-* MySQL
+* MySQL - latest OS repo version

 ## Tested on